Why playing the national anthem at Anfield for King Charles' coronation could be an issue - Local News 8

 Why fans boo?

-So why exactly do Liverpool fans have a history of booing the monarchy?
+So why exactly do Liverpool fans have a history of booing the British national anthem?
 The answer has everything to do with the history of the city itself.

 Liverpool suffered during the deindustrialization of the UK economy in the 1970s and 1980s.
 In 1981, appalling economic conditions, combined with tensions between the police and the African-Caribbean community, resulted in nine days of riots in the city.